 - If all the pre-assessment check items aren’t yet met, then evidence is not checked for competency and is returned to allow the platform user an opportunity to complete the artifact and resubmit it.

 - You may see that a subset of the artifacts are complete, but they have NOT YET been assessed for competency.
 Only once all artifacts are complete will the submission move on to a BloomBoard assessor.

 - For support on updating an incomplete submission, go to the support article Updating an Incomplete Submission (BL/CS)

-Definition: If all the completion indicators are met, evidence is then checked for competency indicators.
+Definition: If all the Pre-Assessment Check items are met, evidence is then checked for competency indicators.
 These indicators are the expectations of quality that you, the platform user, should meet to demonstrate competency.
 Be sure to refer to the competency indicators as you work on the artifacts.
 Assessors utilize the competency indicators for assessment.

 - This involves the actual assessment for competency of the micro-credential by a BloomBoard Certified Assessor.

 - Remember that a micro-credential is not a pass-fail test, but a reflective learning experience where you may not earn the micro-credential on the first try.
 That is ok, you will get feedback and have the opportunity to apply it and work with your coach and school teams.